harishsg993010/LinuxMon/README.md

 An Opensource tool for Event monitoring in Linux (Process creation , Process Close , Networking , Library loads)

 # Purpose
-1. To help Malware analysts to do dynamic anaklsis on linux malware
+1. To help Malware analysts to do dynamic analysis on linux malware
 2. To help incident response team to investigate incident

 ## Intructions